Stakeholder Engagement: MC’s Primary Stakeholders

 Governments and Local Authorities

-To achieve improvements and provide solutions to societal issues through our global business operations, we engage in collaboration, joint initiatives and dialogue with public sector bodies through our involvement in business associations, public-private initiatives and other forums, with the aim of contributing to societal development.
+To help address social issues and deliver solutions through our global business operations, we engage in collaboration, joint initiatives, and dialogue with public sector bodies.
+This includes in business associations, public-private initiatives, and other forums.

 Examples of Engagement